LSEG-API-Samples/Article.EMA.Java.Database2MDSPublisher/README.md

 #### In-database actions - executable code

 This technique exploits the in-database code execution capability provided by some database vendors.
-Oracle and PostgreSQL are two such providers.
+Oracle (using Java and onDatabaseChangeNotification) and PostgreSQL (using Listen/Notify) are two such providers.
 The user code is allowed to inspect and act of the data that has or is about to change.
 This user code can then invoke the API calls required to publish the data directly from within database.

 **Pros:**
 Direct interface to data without any overhead of external extraction.